By: Tricia Hussung

 - Sandra Day O’Connor: As the first woman to serve as a United States Supreme Court justice, she was awarded the Presidential Medal of Freedom in 2009.
 O’Connor served as a justice from 1981 through 2006.
 When she first became an attorney, she had to work as a secretary because no law firms would hire a woman.
 O’Connor later served in the Arizona Legislature and Court of Appeals.

 - Ruth Bader Ginsburg: She is currently serving as a Supreme Court Justice and was appointed by President Bill Clinton in 1993.
 After O’Connor, Ginsburg is the second female justice.
 Her past career highlights include working as an advocate for the advancement of women’s rights and volunteering as a lawyer for the American Civil Liberties Union.

-- Janet Reno: She was the first female U.S. attorney general and the longest serving during the 20th century.
+- Janet Reno: She was the first female U.S. attorney general and the longest-serving during the 20th century.
 Reno graduated from Harvard Law School, one of only 16 women in her class of 500.
-Before serving as attorney general, Reno was state attorney in Miami, Florida.
+Before serving as attorney general, Reno was a state attorney in Miami, Florida.

-- Freda Adler: As one of the most influential criminologists in the world, Adler served as president of the American Criminological Society and has been a consultant for the United Nations on issues related to crime.
-She is currently serving as professor emeritus at Rutgers University and as visiting professor at the University of Pennsylvania.
+- Freda Adler: As one of the most influential criminologists globally, Adler served as president of the American Criminological Society and has been a consultant for the United Nations on issues related to crime.
+She is currently serving as professor emeritus at Rutgers University and as a visiting professor at the University of Pennsylvania.